 Mix with boiled icing one ounce each of chopped citron, candied cherries, seedless raisins, candied pineapple, and blanched almonds.

-Enjoy trying these vintage frosting recipes when you next bake a cake.
+Enjoy trying these proven frosting recipes when you next bake a cake.
 You'll discover that some work quite well for icing cookies too.

 It's always good to have a homemade cake icing recipe handy when you want to decorate a cake for a special occasion or to simply make it look special for eating.
 Don't you find that cakes seem to taste better when they're nicely decorated?
-Grandma's did.
+Grandma's always did.

-These homemade icings are all-natural and yummy, so spread them thickly and indulge yourself.
+These homemade cake icing recipes are all-natural and yummy, so spread them thickly and indulge yourself.
 Anyway, what's a few calories among friends?